 The general model of responsibility for resources stored in the cloud is:

-However, in practice, when migrating huge data resources or using a cloud service, especially for filtering traffic containing sensitive data, such as Data Loss Prevention or Email Security Gateway cloud deployments, it may arouse the interest of lawyers.
+However, in practice, while migrating huge data resources or using a cloud services, especially for filtering traffic containing sensitive data, such as Data Loss Prevention or Email Security Gateway cloud deployments, it may arouse the interest of lawyers.

 Here are a few of the guidelines that a business considering using a cloud service must look into: